wp-plugins/nextgen-facebook/readme.txt

 <p><strong>Google Search reads all the social meta tags and structured data (<em>Knowledge Graph</em>) markup that NGFB offers</strong>, so many website owners are choosing to extend or even replace their traditional SEO solutions with NGFB.</p>

-<p><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/">Documentation for users <em>and</em> developers</a>, seemless Pro version upgrades using the WordPress update system, professionally supported (no admin access required), actively developed with new features and prompt bug fixes.</p>
+<p><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/">Extensive documentation for users <em>and</em> developers</a>, seemless Pro version upgrades using the WordPress update system, professionally supported (no admin access required), actively developed with new features and prompt bug fixes.</p>

 <blockquote>